Nitro-V vs 14C28N: Which One Wins for Sellers?

 Similarities: Nitro-V and 14C28N are very similar in composition, with almost the same amount of carbon and nitrogen.
 This means both steels offer similar hardness and corrosion resistance.

-Key Differences: The main difference is in the small amounts of extra elements each steel uses.
-Nitro-V adds a little vanadium, which can help with edge retention, but the amount is quite low, so the effect is not very strong.
+Key Differences: The main difference lies in the small quantities of additional alloying elements each steel contains.
+Nitro-V includes a small amount of vanadium.
+Although this modest vanadium addition is often promoted for improving edge retention, metallurgical testing by Knife Steel Nerds shows it primarily aids in grain refinement during heat treatment rather than forming wear-resistant carbides.
 On the other hand, 14C28N has slightly more chromium, which gives it a bit better corrosion resistance.

 Leading OEM Pocket Knife Manufacturer